DariusPrimarius/RestApiTest/README.md

 ## About Project
 Project implements Rest Api controller for users and profiles.
-Its receiving and json requests for CRUD operations
+Its receiving and returning json data for CRUD operations.
+User is creating token for a time of authorization.

+things to fix :
+log out issue in browser.

 ## License